openKolibri/klais-16/readme.md

 #### COB Custom ASIC
 Flipchip LEDs with COB fully intergrated controller.
 HDL gateware design to begin at 50k units.
 RISC-V processor with 16x16 multiplexing LED array at a 10 mHz clock.

-[Hey!
-Let me dream, okay]
+[Hey, a girl can dream.
+Chip die image]

-Engineering and silicon die cost around $20k tooling (maybe?
-I don't really know, but i can probably synthesize a sea of gates design that works) Switch to custom ASIC at 100k units.
+Engineering and silicon die cost around $50k tooling (maybe?
+I don't really know, but I could probably synthesize a sea of gates design that works) Switch to custom ASIC at 100k units.

 ### Programer
 The chip needs to be programmed with the firmware and tested for proper operation before sending out to customers.
 Two programmers are designed.
 First, a low cost simple programmer for smaller quantities and available on specical request for those who want to customize the firmware, and the other is a completely independent production-ready programmer and tester.